 Whilst some structure methods like Blake Snyder’s ‘Save The Cat’ may seem formulaic, it’s important to note structure is NOT a formula.
 (Also, don’t forget Snyder never meant ‘Save The Cat’ to become the checklist it has, especially in some Hollywood circles).

 Stories are simply this: BEGINNING – MIDDLE – END.
 We all know this.
 As children, we listened to fairytales that were prefaced with ‘Once Upon A Time’ and ended with ‘Happily Ever After’.
 In the middle, there was conflict between children and wicked witches; or curses and beautiful princesses; or wolves and lost girls.
 Whether we love or loathe them, fairytales stay with us all because they are the epitome of storytelling, a melding of characterisation and structure.

-However, it can be really difficult to DESCRIBE how this works and APPLY it to our own writing.
-This is where I come in as a script editor – but it’s not *my* job to work it out FOR you … Rather, to get the MOST out of any given note and progress in your writing, you need to develop this skill for yourself.
+However, it can be really difficult to DESCRIBE how structure works and APPLY it to our own writing.
+This is where I come in as a script editor.
+But it’s not *my* job to work it out FOR you … Rather, to get the MOST out of any given note and progress in your writing, you need to develop this skill for yourself.
 Ready?
 Let’s go …

 1) The B2W Model

 As any long term Bang2writer knows, the below is how *I* see structure and how I relate to writers how I see their scripts and novels working on the actual page.
 Whilst derived very obviously from Aristotle’s Three Act structure, as far as I’m concerned, all it *really* is about is BEGINNING – MIDDLE – END: